 For more advanced users, you can stitch the photos together into a virtual tour.
 If you have video editing software, for example, you can add a sound track and turn your photos into an immersive, 360-degree video that you can share or YouTube or Facebook or embed on your own site.
-Check out Kolor's Autopano Video, for example, or FxFactory's 360VR Toolbox for use with Final Cut Pro, After Effects, and other video editing software.
+Mobile video editing apps include VeeR, V360, and Collect.
+PC-based apps include Adobe Premiere Pro and Final Cut Pro.

 But there is also software that you can use to create an interactive, self-guided tour, where users can freely navigate around between the locations, and spend as much time as they want at each one.

 For the most advanced users, including professional photographs and real estate agencies, Google Street View can be an excellent platform to reach a wide audience.

 To get into Google Street view, you must have already published fifty individual 360-degree photos and completed the other requirements to become a Trusted Street View Photographer.

 Google also has a list of tour editors and publishing utilities.